dhis2/training-docs/content/analytic_tools/tg_maps.md

 * Choropleth will assign a color to each org unit shape according to the data value.
 This is the recommended technique if the data is normalised (per capita).
 * Bubble map will show data values as proportional circles.
 Use this technique if the data is not normalised (absolute numbers).
 The circles are placed in the center of each org unit.

-Please click on the [link](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-238/analysing-data/maps.html) to get more details
+Please click on the [link](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-240/analysing-data/maps.html) to get more details

-There is also a video on this map type [https://www.youtube.com/watch?v=lWJM6k4RxWQ](https://www.youtube.com/watch?v=lWJM6k4RxWQ)
+There is also a video on this map type which is for 2.35 version (you can see this for your understanding) [https://www.youtube.com/watch?v=lWJM6k4RxWQ](https://www.youtube.com/watch?v=lWJM6k4RxWQ)

 #### Add a org unit layer before the thematic layer